TECHTechnology Tips

 If, on the other hand, you are looking for a facility to provide services to customers, an edge

-data center located close to the end-users would be a good fit.
-This way, any kind of latency
+data centre located close to the end-users would be a good fit.
+This way, any latency

 issues would be done away with.